Guide to Creating Agents for the Live Agent Studio

 - Code Submission:

-- Provide us with your agent's codebase or the workflow JSON if it’s an n8n agent, ensuring it follows the guidelines outlined in this document.
+- Provide us with your agent's codebase or the workflow JSON if it’s an n8n/Voiceflow agent, ensuring it follows the guidelines outlined in this document.

 - Deployment: